prooph/service-bus/docs/command_bus.md

 # Commands

 A command can nearly be everything.
 PSB tries to get out of your way as much as it can.
-You are ask to use your own command implementation or you use the default [Command](../src/Prooph/ServiceBus/Command.php) class provided by PSB.
-It is a very good base class and PSB ships with translator plugins to translate a Command into a message that can be send to a remote interface.
-Check the [Asynchronous Message Dispatcher](message_dispatcher.md) for more details.
+You are ask to use your own command implementation or you use the default [Command](https://github.com/prooph/common/blob/master/src/Messaging/Command.php) class provided by prooph/common.
+It is a very good base class and PSB ships with translator plugins to translate a Command into a remote message that can be send to a remote interface.
+Check the [Remote Message Dispatcher](message_dispatcher.md) for more details.
 However, you can provide your own message translator plugin, a plugin that is capable of detecting the name of the command and an invoke strategy that knows how to invoke your command handlers with the command.
 Mix and match the plugins provided by PSB with your own ones to decouple your implementation from the PSB infrastructure.